Americans with Disabilities Act

 The library will take reasonable care to ensure the safety and security of items displayed, however the library has no insurance to cover exhibit items and assumes no responsibility in the event of loss, theft, or damage.
 Exhibitors are encouraged to insure items of value and will be required to sign a form that releases the library from responsibility for loss, damage, or destruction.
 Items must be removed from the exhibit case as scheduled by the exhibit coordinator or they will be removed and stored for 30 days by library staff.
 After thirty days, they will be disposed of in accordance with local law.
 Display of items in the library does not indicate endorsement of the issues, events, or services promoted by those materials.

-The Marshall County Public Library System welcomes gifts of new and used books, audio recordings, videos, and similar materials.
 Items will be added to the collection in accordance with the selection policy of the library.
-Once donated, items become the property of the Marshall County Public Library System, and my be given to other libraries and other non-profit agencies, sold, traded, or discarded if they are not added to the collection.
+Once donated, items become the property of the MCPLS, and may be given to other libraries, other non-profit agencies, sold, traded, or discarded if they are not added to the collection.
 Donated items will not be returned to the donor and the library will not accept any item that is not an outright gift.
 The library will acknowledge receipt of donated items but is unable to set fair market or appraisal values.
 It is recommended that the donor make a list of items donated.
 If items are being donated to obtain a tax benefit, it is the donor’s responsibility to establish fair market value or obtain expert assistance in establishing any value.
 The library also reserved the right to decide when a gift added to the collection must be withdrawn.